-Kenneth Nilsson Head of NCC Infrastructure business area Born 1961.
-M.Sc. in Engineering
+Kenneth Nilsson Head of NCC Infrastructure business area

-Head of NCC Infrastructure since 2018.
-Employed by NCC since 2018.
+Born 1961.
+M.Sc. in Engineering Head of NCC Infrastructure since 2018.

 Previous experience includes: 20 years of experience from various executive positions at Skanska, such as Deputy CEO of Skanska Sweden and Head of Skanska's Road and Civil Engineering operations, and CEO of Skanska in Finland.
 An additional ten years of experience as foreman as well as project manager and supervisor.